yusufmohamedy/VGP-Centromeres-Project/README.md

 # Centromere Satellite Clustering & Classification Pipeline (`centromere-pipeline`)

-A modern, high-performance, modular Python package for automated identification, density-scoring, maximal subarray clustering (Kadane's algorithm), and centromeric satellite classification across chromosomes and scaffolds.
+A pipeline for automated identification, density-scoring, maximal subarray clustering (using Kadane's algorithm), and centromeric satellite classification across chromosomes and scaffolds.

-This package replaces the legacy multi-language shell script (`scaffold_pipeline.sh`), AWK scripts, and R scripts with a unified, vectorized Python architecture that provides **100% numerical and logical parity** while executing **2–4x faster** with comprehensive testing.
+*Created by Yusuf Mohamedy, Chenxi Zhou and Richard Durbin*

 ---